 In some cases, authors replied that they could not allow data to be made public, in which cases I replied that I was also willing to obtain the data and not make it public.
 I also noted that I was willing to sign any data-sharing agreements that authors felt were necessary.
 The strategy was therefore to request data to make it openly available in the first instance, and to request it be shared with me but not made public as a fallback option.

 In the first instance, I attempted to contact the corresponding author using the email listed in the published article.
-If I did not receive a response offering to share the data, I then contacted the apparent senior author.
-If I again did not receive a response, I contacted other authors starting with the senior author.
-In many cases, authors instructed me to speak to other co-authors to obtain the data.
+If I did not receive a response offering to share the data, I then contacted the first author, if they were also listed as the corresponding author.
+If I again did not receive a response, I contacted other authors in order of apparent seniority (e.g., contacting professors before PhD students).
+Note that the IRAP literature does not, at the time of writing, conform to the norm present in some fields that the final author is considered to be the “senior” author, so seniority did not easily map onto authorship order.
+In many cases, a given author instructed me to speak to other co-authors to obtain the data.
 This was therefore a highly iterative process of sending email requests.
 At least two co-authors of every article were contacted.
 In total, 56 researchers were contacted.

 In order to define a study endpoint, results were finalised 60 days after sending the first email to each author.
-This number was based on previous work by Tedersoo and colleagues (2021) who demonstrated that authors who shared data upon request tend to do so relatively quickly, and the probability of data being shared per day of waiting falls rapidly over time (50% within 15 days, c.85% within 30 days, c.97% within 60 days).
+This number was based on previous work by Tedersoo and colleagues (2021) who demonstrated that authors who shared data upon request tend to do so relatively quickly, and the probability of data being shared per day of waiting falls rapidly over time (50% within 15 days, 75% within 28 days, 90% within 34 days, 95% within 48 days, 97% within 59 days, and 99% within 90 days).

-Aggregating results across all co-authors of each article, I received a reply to my email(s) in 82.7% of cases (43 articles).
-Authors reported being able and willing to share their data in 42.3% of cases (22 articles).
-Authors actually shared their data in 26.9% of cases (14 articles).
+Aggregating results across all co-authors of each article, I received a reply to my email(s) in 82.7%, 95% CI [69.7, 91.8] of cases (43 articles).
+Authors reported being able and willing to share their data in 42.3%, 95% CI [28.7, 56.8] of cases (22 articles).
+Authors actually shared their data in 26.9%, 95% CI [15.6, 41.0] of cases (14 articles).
+When authors initially reported that they would share the data but did not actually do so, the nature of these interactions and the reasons given took a variety of different forms: some authors simply stopped replying to emails, some raised ethical or legal issues, and others reported that the data could only be shared via a university platform that did not yet exist.
+Impediments to data sharing are discussed in more detail later.

+Unlike the prevalence of data availability statements, no linear trend in data sharing upon request was observed between articles published in 2018 to 2022 (see Figure 2).
+This was somewhat surprising, given that (a) more recent years had greater coverage of Data Availability Statements, and (b) previous work has found that data availability decreases over time, with a half-life of between 6 and 9 years (Minocher et al., 2021).

 Figure 2.
 Percent of articles sharing data upon request by year of publication.

-Unlike the prevalence of data availability statements, no linear trend in data sharing upon request was observed between articles published in 2018 to 2022 (see Figure 2).
-This was somewhat surprising, given that (a) more recent years had greater coverage of Data Availability Statements, and (b) previous work has found that data availability decreases over time, with a half-life of between 6 and 9 years (Minocher et al., 2021).

 Relationship between promissory Data Availability Statements and actual data sharing